sscharlott/calm_runbooks/runbooks/runbooks.rst

 .. |endpoints_menu| image:: images/endpoints_menu.png

-Here you can see the endpoints we create in the previous exercise, we will be using both of them for our Runbooks.
+Here you can see the endpoint we created in the previous exercise, we will be using it for our Runbook.

 Create Runbook
 +++++++++++++++++++++